 \section{Abstract}

-The general inverse kinematics (IK) problem of a manipulator, namely that of acquiring the \emph{self-motion manifold} (SMM) of all admissible joint angles for a desired end-effector pose, plays a vital role in robotics modeling, planning and control.
-To efficiently solve the generalized IK, this paper proposes an interval branch-and-bound-based approach, which is augmented with a fast numerical IK-solver-enabled search heuristics.
-In comparison to independent solutions generated by sampling based methods, our approach generates patches of neighboring solutions to provide richer information of the inherent geometry of the SMM for optimal planning and other applications.
-It can also be utilized in an anytime fashion to obtain solutions with sub-optimal resolution for applications within a limited period.
+Even if the agent has made great progress in manipulation, the general inverse kinematics (IK) problem of a serial manipulator, i.e., the acquisition of the \emph{self-motion manifold} (SMM) of all admissible joint angles for a desired end-effector pose, still plays a fundamental role in robotic manipulation tasks.
+To efficiently solve the generalized IK, this paper proposes an interval branch-and-bound approach augmented with a fast numerical IK-solver-enabled search heuristic.
+Compared with independent solutions generated by sampling-based methods, our approach produces patches of neighboring solutions, providing richer information about the inherent geometry of the SMM for optimal planning and other applications.
+It can also be used at any time to obtain solutions with sub-optimal resolution for applications within a limited period.
 The performance of our approach is verified by numerical experiments on both non-redundant and redundant manipulators.